 Good lighting makes all the difference in a room.
 A lot of homeowners tend to feel intimidated at the thought of updating their home lighting.
 However, there are numerous ways that are simple and easy to update your lighting without having to completely redo the whole system.
-So, if your room is feeling a bit lifeless, here some simple fixes you can do to create a dramatic difference in the quality of your light fixtures.
+So, if your room is feeling a bit lifeless, here are some simple fixes you can do to create a dramatic difference in the quality of your light fixtures.

 1. Light In Layers

-There are three layers of light: ambient, task and accent.
+There are three layers of light: ambient, task, and accent.
 Lighting different areas of a room will help provide light where you’ll need it the most.
 And it will give a room a touch of visual interest.
 The type of light needed will depend on the size and type of the room.
 To correctly light a room, you need to have at least two types of layers.
 Ambien Lighting is what you need in every room.
-It provides an overall comfortable light throughout the room while a Task Lighting provides extra light to spaces where you do your activities and chores like reading a book in bed.
-The last type, which is the Accent Lighting, highlights your decor or architecture.
+It provides an overall comfortable light throughout the room while Task Lighting provides extra light to spaces where you do your activities and chores like reading a book in bed.
+The last type, which is Accent Lighting, highlights your decor or architecture.

 2. Add a Dimmer